California Historical Landmarks in Tuolumne County

 California Historical Landmark 432

 Springfield and Horseshoe Bend Roads

 Springfield received its name from the abundant springs gushing from limestone boulders.
-The town with its stores, shops, and hotel built around a plaza once boasted 2,000 inhabitants.
-It is believed to have been founded by Dona Josefa Valmesada, a Mexican woman of means with the reputation of aiding Americans in the war with Mexico.
-During the town's heyday, 150 miners' carts could be seen on the road, hauling gold-bearing dirt to Springfield springs for washing.
+Town, with its stores, shops, and hotel, built around a plaza.
+Once boasted 2,000 inhabitants.
+Believed founded by Donna Josefa Valmesada, Mexican woman of means with reputation for aiding Americans in war with Mexico.
+During heyday, 150 miners' carts could be seen on road, hauling gold-bearing dirt to Springfield springs for washing.

 Tablet placed by Historic Landmarks Committee and Columbia Parlor No. 258, Native Sons of the Golden West, July 25, 1948.